DDursun/SlugGuard/README.md

 ## How to run the application

-1. Open the corresponding folder path in your terminal and compile Java files using:
+1. Open the corresponding folder path in your terminal and run the application with:

 ```bash